Bumble Inc.

-Bumble Inc. is an American holding company that owns and operates dating and social networking apps, including Bumble and Badoo.
-Originally founded in 2014 by Whitney Wolfe Herd, Badoo was co-founded by Andrey Andreev in 2006.
-Bumble Inc. is valued at more than $1 billion.
+Bumble Inc., headquartered in Austin, Texas, is a holding company that owns Bumble, Badoo, and BFF, all of which are online dating and social networking apps.

-The company headquarters are located in Austin, Texas.
-It has 240 employees globally as of 2025.

 History

+The company was founded as MagicLab by Andrey Andreev and launched Badoo in 2006.

-Whitney Wolfe Herd founded Bumble in shortly after leaving Tinder, where she was a co-founder and VP of Marketing.
-Badoo co-founder and CEO Andrey Andreev contacted Wolfe Herd via email, and the two formed a partnership.
-As part of the agreement, Wolfe Herd would be the founder and CEO of Bumble and would utilize Badoo's infrastructure.
+In 2014, Whitney Wolfe Herd founded Bumble shortly after leaving Tinder, where she was a co-founder and VP of Marketing.
+Badoo co-founder and CEO Andrey Andreev encouraged her to start a new dating app and brought her on as a partner in MagicLab.
+Andreev retained 79% ownership in the company for an investment of $10 million, along with additional investments, consulting services, and use of Badoo's infrastructure; Wolfe Herd served as CEO and received a 20% ownership stake.

-After the partnership was established, the pair recruited fellow Tinder departees Chris Gulczynski and Sarah Mick as consultants to design the interface and help launch the Bumble dating application.
-The app was launched three months later in December 2014.
+The Bumble app was launched in December 2014.

 The company was valued at more than $1 billion in November 2017.

 In 2017, UK-based gay dating app Chappy was funded primarily by Bumble and Wolfe Herd.
 The app closed down in February 2020.

-In 2019, Blackstone Inc. purchased a majority stake in MagicLab, the name of the holding company of all of the apps; Bumble and its sister apps were valued at $3 billion.
-In 2020, after the Blackstone acquisition, MagicLab was renamed to Bumble Inc. as the parent company of both Bumble and Badoo.
+In 2019, Blackstone Inc. purchased a majority stake in MagicLab at a valuation of the company of $3 billion.

+In 2020, MagicLab was renamed Bumble Inc.

 In February 2021, the company became a public company via an initial public offering on the Nasdaq, raising $2.2 billion with a valuation of over $7 billion.

-In February 2022, in its first acquisition, Bumble acquired Fruitz, a French-owned freemium dating app popular with Generation Z in Europe.
+In February 2022, in its first acquisition, Bumble acquired Fruitz, a France-based freemium dating app popular with Generation Z in Europe.
 In May 2023, Bumble acquired Official, an app that helped couples strengthen their relationship through mood check-ins and date planning.

 In February 2024, Bumble announced layoffs of 350 employees, 30% of its workforce, as part of a restructuring plan.

 In June 2024, Bumble acquired Geneva, a friend-finding group chat app.

 In January 2024, Wolfe Herd moved to executive chair of the company and hired Lidiane Jones as the Bumble Inc. CEO.
-One year later, in January 2025, Wolfe Herd announced that she would be returning as CEO in March 2025.
+One year later, in January 2025, Wolfe Herd announced that she would return as CEO in March 2025.

 In June 2025, Bumble announced layoffs of 240 positions, or 30% of its workforce in a cost cutting measure that is assumed to save Bumble $40 million annually.